testing-library/native-testing-library-docs/docs/api-queries.md

   }): FiberRoot
 ```

-This will search for all elements with a `value` attribute and find one that matches the given
+This will search for all elements with a `value` prop and find one that matches the given
 [`TextMatch`](#textmatch).

 ```js